SEE & DO

-This natural phenomenon is caused by a full moon rising over the exposed mudflats of Roebuck Bay at extremely low tides, creating a beautiful optical illusion of a staircase reaching to the moon.
+The Staircase to the Moon is a natural phenomenon visible from Broome, caused by a full moon rising over the exposed mudflats of Roebuck Bay at extremely low tides, creating a beautiful optical illusion of a staircase reaching to the moon.
 It occurs March to October for three nights every month.
 The best location to view the Staircase to the Moon attraction is at The Bay Club at the Mangrove Hotel.

 Recognised by the Guinness World Records as the oldest open air cinema in operation, Sun Cinemas boasts an air-conditioned entertainment complex with twin cinemas, seating up to 377 people.
 Technologically, it rivals any of the best cinemas in Australia.
 It has a café and ample parking.

-World renowned Cable Beach is only 5 minutes away.
+World renowned Cable Beach is only 5 minutes away and is one of the top things to see in Broome.
 Here, you can walk along one of the most majestic beaches in the world with more than 22 kilometres of powdery white sand, washed clean daily by tides that can reach more than nine metres.
 The crystal-clear turquoise water and the gentle swells hardly manage to topple over as they roll up onto the almost perfectly flat beach.